Da Yoopers

-Da Yoopers are an American comedy and novelty musical group from Ishpeming, Michigan, United States.
+Da Yoopers are an American comedy and novelty musical group from Ishpeming, Michigan.
 They are known primarily for their comedic songs and skits, most of which center on life in the Upper Peninsula of Michigan.
 The band's name includes the term "yooper", slang for residents of that part of the state, and the use of "da" instead of "the" is typical of the Yooper dialect.

-The band's members are Jim Bellmore (guitar, bass guitar, vocals, songwriting, production) and his wife, Lynn Bellmore (née Anderson) (keyboards, vocals), along with Jim "Hoolie" DeCaire (drums, vocals, songwriting, production).
-The original band lineup in 1985 consisted of Anderson and DeCaire, along with Joe Potila (guitar, vocals, songwriting, production) and Jim Pennell (bass guitar, vocals), with a number of membership changes ensuing throughout the band's history.
+The band's members are Jim Bellmore (guitar, bass guitar, vocals, songwriting, production) and his wife, Lynn Bellmore (née Anderson; also formerly Lynn Coffey) (keyboards, vocals), along with Jim "Hoolie" DeCaire (drums, vocals, songwriting, production).
+The original band lineup consisted of Anderson and DeCaire, along with Joe Potila (guitar, vocals, songwriting, production) and Jim Pennell (bass guitar, vocals), with a number of membership changes ensuing throughout the band's history.

 Da Yoopers have released twelve studio albums and two compilation albums, all through their own You Guys Records label.

 History

 Jim "Hoolie" DeCaire and Joe Potila, two songwriters from Ishpeming, Michigan, began writing music together in 1975.
 After unsuccessful attempts at getting songs cut by other artists, they began recording as Da Yoopers in 1985.
 The band's original lineup consisted of DeCaire on drums and Potila on guitar, with both also handling songwriting and production duties; completing the initial lineup were keyboardist Lynn Anderson and bassist Jim Pennell.
 All four founding members also alternated as vocalists.
-They were originally known as the Joe Arkansas Band.
+They were originally known as the Joe Arkansas Band, but chose to change their name to one more reflective of their sound.
 The band took their name from the word "yooper", a term for people of the "U.P.", an abbreviation for the Upper Peninsula of Michigan, and "Da" came from the Yooper dialect pronunciation of "the".
-The band toured throughout Michigan's Upper Peninsula for several years, before recording their first album, Yoopanese, in 1986 on their personal label, You Guys Records.

-A second album, Culture Shock, was released a year later.
-This second album featured several comedy songs, including "Second Week of Deer Camp" and "Rusty Chevrolet" (the latter a parody of "Jingle Bells"), both of which became local hits, including considerable regional airplay throughout the Midwestern United States and on Dr. Demento's radio shows.